Key Takeaways:

 In India a Copyright is Valid for How Many Years? – Duration of Copyright in India

-In India, the duration of copyright in India is dictated by the Copyright Act, 1957, and it varies based on the type of work:
+The duration of copyright protection in India is dictated by the Copyright Act, 1957.
+But it varies based on the type of work:

-3. Photographic Works: The duration of copyright in India is 60 years from the year of publication.
+- Photographic Works: The duration of copyright for photographs is 60 years from the year of publication.

-4. Sound Recordings: The duration of copyright in India is 60 years from the beginning of the calendar year after the year in which the recording was published.
+- Sound Recordings: The duration is 60 years from the beginning of the calendar year after the year the recording was published.

-5. Government Works: For works where the government is the copyright owner, the duration is 60 years from the beginning of the year following the year in which the work is first published.
+- Government Works: For works where the government is the copyright owner, the duration is 60 years from the beginning of the year following the year the work is first published.

-6. Broadcasts: Rights for broadcasting organisations last 25 years from the beginning of the calendar year following the year when the broadcast was first made.
+- Broadcasts: Rights for broadcasting organisations last 25 years from the beginning of the calendar year following the year the broadcast was first made.

-7. Works of International Organisations: Duration of copyright in India for works of certain international organisations (e.g., the UN) is 60 years from the beginning of the calendar year following the year of publication.
+- Works of International Organisations: Copyright duration for works of certain international organisations (e.g., the UN) is 60 years from the beginning of the calendar year following the year of publication.
+This promotes respect for international intellectual property rights by being in line with international norms and guaranteeing the protection of these works inside India.

 When Does Copyright Expire?